Penalised spline estimation of covariate-specific time-dependent ROC curves: Covariate-Specific Time-Dependent ROC Curve

 \subsubsection{\textbf{\textsf{Specification of Smooth Functions}}}

 As noted earlier, under the model specifications given in Equations \eqref{hazard_gam} and \eqref{loc_scale_model_2}, smooth nonlinear effects of continuous variables can be incorporated using penalised regression splines.
+In this section, we briefly outline the main ideas behind penalised splines and refer readers to \cite{Wood2017} (and the references therein) for a detailed exposition.

-Penalised splines approximate nonlinear effects using a linear combination of known spline basis functions and adjust the log-likelihood (or residual sum of squares) by adding a penalty term to avoid overfitting \cite[see][and references therein]{Wood2017}.
+Penalised splines approximate nonlinear effects using a linear combination of known spline basis functions and adjust the log-likelihood (or residual sum of squares) by adding a penalty term to prevent overfitting.
 In the one-dimensional case, each nonlinear function is expressed as

-where $B_j\left(\cdot\right)$, $j = 1, \ldots, J$, are known spline basis functions (such as, e.g., B-splines or cubic splines) and $\boldsymbol{\theta} = \left(\theta_1, \cdots, \theta_J\right)^{\top}$ is the vector of unknown regression coefficients.
+where $B_j\left(\cdot\right)$, $j = 1, \ldots, J$, are known spline basis functions (such as cubic regression splines, our choice here, given their good performance, or B-splines) and $\boldsymbol{\theta} = \left(\theta_1, \cdots, \theta_J\right)^{\top}$ is the vector of unknown regression coefficients.
 Smooth varying-coefficient terms, i.e., terms of the form $u_1s(u_2)$, where $u_1$ and $u_2$ are continuous covariates, can be specified analogously.
 For two-dimensional smooth functions (with higher-dimensional extensions following a similar approach), a tensor product of two marginal bases is used, i.e.,

-In all cases, estimating $s(\cdot)$ reduces to estimating $\boldsymbol{\theta}$.
+In all cases, estimating $s(\cdot)$ reduces to estimating $\boldsymbol{\theta}$, but the number of basis functions must be specified in advance.
 Penalised splines rely on setting $J$ (or $J_1$ and $J_2$ in the two-dimensional case) to a moderate or large value and then adding a penalty to the objective function to enforce smoothness.
 Typically, the penalty is based on the integral of the $r$th-order (partial) derivative of the function $s(\cdot)$.
 For the one- and two-dimensional cases, the penalty takes the following forms, respectively